usnistgov/asbestos/asbestos-assembly/README.txt

 For information on installing them if you do not already have them on your system, please see:
  XdsToolkit Wiki Page: https://github.com/usnistgov/iheos-toolkit2/wiki/installing HL7 HAPI FHIR: https://hapifhir.io/
+ The version of HAPI FHIR that was used to test FHIR Toolkit can be found here: https://github.com/usnistgov/asbestos/releases/tag/0.1

 How to Setup\Install
 Unzip the contents to a folder of your choice.
 The full path of this folder will be referred to as "<installation-directory>" hereon.
 In the examples below, you will have to replace the <installation-directory> token with the directory location of the folder where the zip file was extracted.